Jeanne Nicholson, RN, MS

 John Muth, MD, MPH, FACPM

-John Muth, born in April 1934 and raised in rural New York State’s Catskill mountains, received his B.S. degree from St. Bonaventure University.
+John Muth received his B.S. degree from St. Bonaventure University.
 He trained in medicine at New York Medical College and went on to become a specialist in Ob-Gyn.
-He subsequently served in the Commissioned Corps of the United States Public Health service, various assignments stationing him in Ohio, Louisiana, Arizona , Hawaii and Alaska where he treated native Indians, Alaskans and Hawaiians, built and managed clinics and ran hospitals.
-After retiring from Federal service, he moved to Colorado Springs as Director of the El Paso County Health Department for almost 20 years.
-He was one of the original Board members of CFPHE, serving as treasurer for almost 20 years.
+He subsequently served in the Commissioned Corps of the United States Public Health Service with various assignments stationing him in Ohio, Louisiana, Arizona, Hawaii and Alaska, where he treated First Nations peoples and native Alaskans and Hawaiians, built and managed clinics, and ran hospitals.
+After retiring from federal service, he moved to Colorado Springs as Director of the El Paso County Health Department for almost 20 years.
+He was one of the original Board members of Trailhead (when it was CFPHE), serving as treasurer for almost 20 years.
 Now retired, he remains a lifetime member of CPHA and an emeritus board member of his local medical society.
-He continues his medical activities as a volunteer on Mexico, Guatemala and Africa.
+He continues his medical activities as a volunteer in Mexico, Guatemala and Africa and as a mentor for budding students of public health.